eeycl3/SDEChallenge/README.md

 2. Provide an implementation for the interface
 3. Provide any additional explanation about the interface and implementation in a README file.

+### Details

+An interface called MovingAverage has been provided in coding.movingaverage package.

+This interface has three functions:
+1. getMovingAverage(Integer n);

+    This method calculates and return moving average of last N elements added Assume n is the input, we calculate the last n elements average.

+2. add(T element);

+    add the element at the end in this data structure(list).

+3. get(Integer index);

+   Returns the element at the specified position in this data structure.

+More details are in the MovingAverage interface.

 ## Design Question

 Design A Google Analytic like Backend System.